“How Long Do I Have to File a Truck Accident Claim in North Carolina?”

 Since 1985, our attorneys have secured millions of dollars in compensation for victims of truck and tractor-trailer accidents (see disclaimer below), including:

-- $9,450,000 — Attorneys Kurt Dixon and Gene Riddle represented surviving loved ones in a wrongful death case when a family of four was killed in a horrific tractor-trailer accident on a busy highway near Fayetteville.
+- $9,450,000 — Our trial attorneys represented surviving loved ones in a wrongful death case when a family of four was killed in a horrific tractor-trailer accident on a busy highway near Fayetteville.
 We investigated the accident, proved liability, and filed multiple lawsuits.
 Ultimately, we were able to secure more than $9 million in compensation in separate settlements prior to trial.

 - $1,800,000 — Attorney Gene Riddle represented our client, who suffered serious injuries including the eventual loss of his left leg below the knee, when he was hit by a truck while driving on the job.
 We worked out settlements with the workers’ comp carrier and the truck insurance company totaling $1.8 million in compensation.